openid/fapi/fapi-2_0-attacker-model.md

 FAPI 2.0 profiles only define the behavior of API authorization and authentication on certain protocol layers.
-As described above, attacks on lower protocol layers (e.g., TLS) may break the security of FAPI 2.0 compliant systems under certain conditions.
+As described above, attacks on lower protocol layers (e.g., TLS) can break the security of FAPI 2.0 compliant systems under certain conditions.
 The attacker model, however, takes some breaks in the end-to-end security provided by TLS into account by already including the respective attacker models (A3a/A5/A7).
 Similarly, many other attacks on